Chart Color Schemes

 Rapid Creek features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Rapid Creek's dwelling structure, as per the latest Census, consisted of 41.4% houses and 58.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Darwin metro's figures of 68.4% houses and 31.6% other dwellings.
-The home ownership rate in Rapid Creek was 19.0%, with mortgaged dwellings at 24.6% and rented ones at 56.4%.
+Rapid Creek's dwellings, as per the latest Census, consisted of 41.4% houses and 58.7% other types (semi-detached, apartments, 'other' dwellings), contrasting with Darwin metro's 68.4% houses and 31.6% other dwellings.
+Home ownership in Rapid Creek stood at 19.0%, with mortgaged dwellings at 24.6% and rented ones at 56.4%.
 The median monthly mortgage repayment was $1,956, lower than Darwin metro's average of $2,028.
 The median weekly rent in Rapid Creek was $350, matching Darwin metro's figure but lower than the national average of $375.
 Nationally, Rapid Creek's mortgage repayments were higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing